janvishah21/events-page/README.md

 An events application using Django Framework where user can add any number of events to be occured.
-For adding new events, user needs to register/login first.
 For every event, name, date, time, location, image can be specified.
-Users can like or unlike the event by clicking on the heart symbol.
+Users can like or unlike the event.
 Users can also know the liked events by navigating to the 'liked events' tab.

 ![Alt Text](Screenshot.png)